Every business has a bottleneck. Do you know what yours is?

 The Bottleneck Pop is a simple, powerful cycle for growing businesses.
 At any given time, one constraint is limiting your growth more than anything else.
-Improving anything other than that constraint is wasted effort.
 Find it, fix it, and move on to the next one.
+That is how growth compounds.

-You are working just as hard (or harder) than before, but revenue has flatlined.
+You are working just as hard as before (or harder) but revenue has flatlined.
 No matter what you try, the needle will not move.
-This is the classic sign of an unidentified constraint — you are pushing in all directions except the one that matters.
+This is the classic sign of an unidentified constraint: you are pushing in all directions except the one that matters.

 Find it.
 Fix it.
 Measure it.
 Move on.
 Growth is a cycle of pops.